The Better food journey

 If you’d like to join this conversation, please get in touch or leave a comment.
 I’d like to thank Shu Wen and the other colleagues taking the initiative forward.
 The ideas in this blog would not have been possible without our collective learning.
-Our emerging initiative is currently seeking a part-term research assistant.
-If interested please get in touch (contact details on 'About' page).

 The Finalists of the Food Systems Vision Prize were released this month (August 6 2020).
 Reading them has made me think hard about the opportunities and challenges of a shared universal vision and agenda for food systems.
 It’s particularly relevant right now given the plans being forged for the UN Food Systems Summit in 2021.
 The Summit “seeks to energize and accelerate our collective journey to eliminate hunger, create more inclusive and healthier food systems, and safeguard the health of our planet.”
 I’m excited about the Summit, but also challenged by it: there is such a diversity of stakeholders in food systems, such a diversity of goals, that the promise of a “collective” journey seems distant.
 While diverse players from the World Economic Forum to the International Panel of Experts on Sustainable Food Systems all agree that a vital first step to food systems transformation is alignment around a vision, actions in the field remain focused on sector-specific visions – reducing undernutrition, tackling obesity, sorting out greenhouse gas emissions, addressing food insecurity, fighting for food injustice, getting sustainable foods to market, reducing gender inequality, etc. There are, moreover, powerful ideological differences about what needs to be done and by whom.
 Overall, this fragmentation means the tremendous power of these multiple communities to connect and act along a common path is being lost.